killwort/ClickHouse-Net/README.md

 ```

 And after that you must add parameted named `bulk` with its `Value` castable to `IEnumerable` each item of it must be `IEnumerable` too.
 Empty lists are not allowed.
+Alternatively you may pass `IBulkInsertEnumerable` implementation as a `bulk`'s value to speed up processing and use less memory inside clickhouse driver.
 This may be used conviniently with the following syntax:

 ```SQL